Chicken Tamales

 • Fill your tamalera or steamer with water, but make sure that the water does not touch the tamales when they are placed in it.
 Cover the bottom of the tamalera colander with a few corn husks and place your tamales inside vertically, with the open side up.

 • Place some corn husks on top of the tamales, then with a wet kitchen towel.
-Cover and, over high heat, steam for 1 hour.
+Cover and, over high heat, steam for 1 hour and 15 minutes.
 Always carefully open your tamalera or steamer to avoid steam injury.

 • Make sure to check on the water level of the steamer a couple of times so it doesn’t run dry.
-After 1 hour, turn off the heat and let them rest for 10 minutes.
+After the 1 hour and 15 minutes, turn off the heat and let them rest for 10 minutes.
 Remove tamales with tongs.

 Nutrition